 Most of the major tourist areas and cities have plenty of taxis nearby.
 Uber isn’t a thing here (pretty sure it’s still banned), but there is Kakaotaxi.
 Taxis started at around 2,800 KRW and can be a pretty expensive option.

 Since Nicole has her Korean driver’s license, we decided to rent a car for this second trip.
 Busing would have been utter misery in the summer heat, so I’m really glad we drove.
-She found a really good deal with Sixt on an electric car for about $80/day.
-You do have to charge it pretty much every day, but it’s free to recharge (vs. paying for gas), and, of course, it’s much better for the environment.
-(Check out Sixt’s prices here)
+You can also rent a car with an international license, which I did on my fourth trip.
+Super easy!
+Check here

 Top 5 Things to Do in Jeju

 I already have a post with all the top things to do in Jeju, but here are some of the top (family friendly) things to do for now:

 Watch the sunrise or sunset from Seongsan Ilchulbong.

 Ilchulbong is known as the sunrise peak in eastern Jeju.
 I’ve been a few times now, and while the sunrise is gorgeous, I do have to say I actually preferred the sunset.
 The first time I went, I hiked up to the top, but it’s much prettier to see from afar.
 I’d suggest walking away from the cliff along the coastline for the best views.

 See a Waterfall